Skating Activities

 To ensure a safe, enjoyable environment for all Adult, Senior and Public Skate programs, all users are required to observe the following guidelines.

-• The Ontario Recreation Facilities Association and the Town of Aurora recommend wearing a helmet and glove protection while on the ice surface.
-Helmets are strongly recommended; especially for young children.
+• The Ontario Recreation Facilities Association and the Town of Aurora strongly recommend wearing a helmet and glove protection while on the ice surface.
+Helmets are strongly recommended for everyone; especially for young children and new skaters.

 • Only participants wearing skates and/or the usage of a wheelchair are permitted on the ice surface.